Mission and Purpose

 Consistent with the authority set forth in the University Bylaws, the University Audit Office will be free from interference in selecting the activities to be examined and the audit techniques or procedures to be used.
 The University Audit Office shall have direct access to data*, assets, facilities, and personnel in any area of the University necessary for the effective discharge of its responsibilities.
 Affected personnel are fully expected to cooperate in this regard.
 Information obtained will be secured by the University Audit Office and will be held in confidence to the extent possible under the law and in accordance with advice of University Counsel.

-To provide independence, the University Auditor reports to the Audit Committee of the Board of Trustees and to the President of the University.
+To provide independence, the University Auditor functionally reports to the Audit Committee of the Board of Trustees, with administrative reporting (i.e., day to day operations) to the Vice President for Finance and Chief Financial Officer (CFO).
 The reporting relationships, duties, and responsibilities of the University Auditor are contained in the University Bylaws Article XI.
-The University Auditor shall have authority to make specific reports directly to the President, the Audit Committee and/or the Executive Committee of the Board of Trustees.
+Per the Bylaws, the University Auditor shall have authority to make specific reports directly to the President, the Audit Committee and/or the Executive Committee of the Board of Trustees.

 To remain objective, university auditors will have no operational responsibility or authority over any operations or activities they review, unless specifically approved by the Audit Committee.
 Furthermore, an internal audit does not relieve management from their responsibility to review their operations.
 University auditors will not engage in any activity that could in appearance or fact compromise the independence or objectivity of their positions.